A Tribe Called Quest: 1991–1993: The Low End Theory, Midnight Marauders, and commercial success

 Conrad Tillard, then known variously as the Hip Hop Minister and Conrad Muhammad, became a fixture in hip-hop in 1993 after he arranged a meeting and a truce in a feud between rising bands Wreckx-N-Effect and A Tribe Called Quest, that Tillard said threatened to turn Harlem into a "war zone".

 A Tribe Called Quest released their third album, Midnight Marauders, on November 9, 1993.
-The lead single, "Award Tour", became the group's highest charting single and helped to land the album at #8 on the Billboard 200.
+The lead single, "Award Tour", became the group's highest-charting single and helped to land the album at No. 8 on the Billboard 200.
 The production, still rooted in jazz, was a return to the eclectic sounds found on People's Instinctive Travels, with a more prominent funk influence, including grittier drums.
 The voice of a "tour guide", on the intro and at the end of several tracks, added further cohesion to the album.

 Midnight Marauders saw improved lyrical interplay between Phife Dawg and Q-Tip, as evidenced on the singles "Electric Relaxation" and "Oh My God"; the popularity of "Electric Relaxation" led to it becoming the opening theme song for the sitcom The Wayans Bros., from 1995 to 1996.
 Topics on the album include police harassment ("Midnight"), religious faith ("God Lives Through"), hip hop ("We Can Get Down") and use of the word nigga ("Sucka Nigga").
 Guests on the album include Large Professor, Busta Rhymes and Raphael Saadiq (credited as Raphael Wiggins).

 The album received widespread acclaim from critics.
 Entertainment Weekly called the album "as fresh as their first", while Melody Maker stated "A Tribe Called Quest have expanded their vision with a lyrical gravitas and a musical lightness of touch that has hitherto eluded them across a whole album".
-The album was ranked #21 by The Village Voice in that year's Pazz & Jop critics' poll.
+The album was ranked No. 21 by The Village Voice in that year's Pazz & Jop critics' poll.
 Midnight Marauders became A Tribe Called Quest's fastest-selling album; it was certified platinum on January 11, 1995, only 14 months after its release.